colts70/The-Sematic-Stack/README.md

 AI doesn’t decide who wins —
 it recognizes who declared first and proved it.

-One-Line Killer Summary (Use This Anywhere)
+Bottom line:

 HESS lets you claim the best semantic neighborhood for a topic, so AI treats you as the root owner instead of another website fighting for scraps.

+How to install this:

 Buy 6 domains total:

+1 Root Descriptor:

-1 Root Descriptor (your real website) root is discovery + routing only
+(your real website) root is for discovery + routing only.

+Serves discovery and routing only

+Contains no semantic assertions

+MUST NOT host anchor content

+The Root Descriptor exists solely to point machines to the first semantic hop.

+THe 5 Semantic Anchors:

 5 Anchor domains (the pillars) anchors are meaning + binding witnesses